 If you are anything like me a little retail therapy can go a long way.
-When I feel down, anxious or stressed shopping is my go to.
-Even if it just a trip to the grocery store.
-It will feel amazing to have all your grocery shopping done for the week or who knows … maybe a brand new pair of earrings will make those first day worries a little easier to tackle.
+When I feel down, anxious or stressed shopping is my go-to.
+Even if it is just a trip to the grocery store.
+It will feel amazing to have all your grocery shopping done for the week or who knows … maybe a brand new pair of earrings will make those first-day worries a little easier to tackle.
 This goes hand in hand with doing something for yourself.
-It is totally worth it so spoil yourself every once in awhile (the kids shouldn’t be the only ones)!
+It is totally worth it so spoil yourself every once in a while (the kids shouldn’t be the only ones)!

 5. Read a Book

 Reading is one of those things that can be difficult to find time for with children.
 I personally work from home so when I feel like I have a window of opportunity to read, I usually feel like I should be utilizing that time to clean, work, or prep dinner.

 Take advantage of that time while the kids are off learning to stretch that brain of yours a little bit too with a good book.
 Sit down with that book that has been resting on your bedside table for the last few months quietly saying “Reeeeeaaaddd me.”